Rustam Orujov: Biography

 On the 2012 Olympic Games in London in 1/16 Orujov won against Gideon van Zyl from South Africa, but lost to the future champion of the games Mansur Isaev of Russia.

 In 2013, when Rustam Orujov returned from the Azerbaijani mandatory military service, he performed at the Grand Prix of Samsun, in which he was defeated due to lack of appropriate training.
 But in May 2013, Orujov was able to recover and became the winner of the tournament "Grand Slam", which was held in Baku.
 In 2014, at the next Grand Prix tournament in Samsun Orujov won the silver medal.

 In 2015, at the Grand Prix in Georgia, Orujov won the gold medal.
 In 2016 he became the champion of Europe.
 Representing Azerbaijan at the 2016 Summer Olympics in Rio de Janeiro, where he won a silver medal in judo in the weight category up to 73 kg.
 September 1 decree of the President of Azerbaijan was awarded the Order "For Service to the Fatherland III degree."

 In the -73 kg weight category he won silver at the 2017 and 2019 World Championships.
 He also won bronze medals at the 2017, 2020 and 2022 European Championships, and a silver at the 2019 European Games.
-He had to miss the 2021 European Championships due to COVID.
+He had to miss the 2021 European Championships due to testing positive for COVID.